 In our daily lives, we easily recognise the objects around us.
 Yet, in certain situations we expect to see some objects more than others.
 For example, when walking down a street, we might expect to encounter a car but not an elephant.
 But if we visit a zoo, we would be much more likely to encounter an elephant in an enclosure than a car.
-In both scenarios. we recognise the object as a car and an elephant, however, the context in which we see these objects influences the way we perceive and respond to them.
+In both scenarios, we recognise the object as a car and an elephant, however, the context in which we see these objects influences the way we perceive and respond to them.
 Objects that are congruent with their environment are recognised faster and more accurately than objects that are incongruent (Bar, 2004; Biederman et al., 1982; Davenport & Potter, 2004; Greene et al., 2015; Oliva & Torralba, 2007; Palmer, 1975).
-This is also reflected in neural processing, in that incongruent objects induce a stronger negativity of the N300/N400 EEG components than congruent objects (e.g. Draschkow et al., 2018; Ganis & Kutas, 2003; Lauer et al., 2018; Lauer et al., 2020; Mudrik et al., 2010; Mudrik et al., 2014; Võ & Wolfe, 2013).
-Such congruency effects for stimuli mismatching a context have been reported not only for objects but for a variety of stimuli, like words at the end of a sentence (e.g. Kutas & Hillyard, 1980), images in a preceding sentence context (e.g. Ganis et al., 1996), or scene images preceded by a verbal cue of a scene category (Kumar et al., 2021), indicating that during the N300/N400 interval, semantic information becomes available and is integrated into the context (for a review see Kutas & Federmeier, 2011).
+This is also reflected in neural processing, in that incongruent objects induce a later latency and a stronger negativity of the N300/N400 EEG components than congruent objects (e.g. Draschkow et al., 2018; Ganis & Kutas, 2003; Lauer et al., 2018; Lauer et al., 2020; Mudrik et al., 2010; Mudrik et al., 2014; Võ & Wolfe, 2013), which has been associated with the processing of semantic information (Kutas & Federmeier, 2011).

 Much of what we do know about the semantic processing of visual objects comes from research where objects are presented isolated from the background or in a stream of unconnected events.
 This line of research indicates that in the first ~150 ms after the object appears, low- and middle-level object features are extracted, mostly in a feedforward fashion along the ventral visual stream (Cichy et al., 2016; DiCarlo et al., 2012; Lamme & Roelfsema, 2000).
 More complex visual features and semantic features are processed at later latencies, beginning after 150-200 ms, supported by recurrent dynamics within the ventral temporal lobes (Bankson et al., 2018; Chan et al., 2011; Clarke, 2019; Clarke et al., 2011, 2018; Kietzmann et al., 2019; Poch et al., 2015).
-In agreement with this object processing timeline, the effects of object-scene congruency on the N300/N400 EEG components occur at a similar time as semantic feature effects for single objects, which would allow for context to modulate object perception.
+In agreement with this object processing timeline, the effects of object-scene congruency on the N300/N400 EEG components occur at a similar time as semantic feature effects, which would allow for context to modulate object perception via semantic recurrent dynamics.
+However, the research so far does not answer the question of how semantic object information is accessed in these different situations, in terms of the timing of semantic activation.
+Three plausible scenarios are (1) that semantic object information is accessed faster for objects in congruent compared to incongruent environments, meaning that later processing of objects in incongruent environments leads to a N300/N400 congruency effect, (2) semantic access is initiated at the same time in both conditions, but continues for longer in the incongruent case, with the additional semantic activation related to congruency effects, or (3) that semantic access is initiated at the same time and for the same duration for both congruent and incongruent conditions, and differences in the magnitude of semantic access relate to congruency effects.